 Figure A.1 Help Menu

 User Manual

-Select User Manual to open the DST user manual.
+Select User Manual to open the Mercury user manual.

 Troubleshooting

 Select Troubleshooting to open the Trouble-Shooter.

 Release Notes

-Select Release Notes to view a description of the latest features added to SeaStar, the date when they were added and a reference to the chapter number of each manual where the additions can be found.
+Select Release Notes to view a description of the latest features added to Mercury, the date when they were added and a reference to the chapter number of each manual where the additions can be found.

-SeaStar Graphic Supporting Software

 Check for Updates

-Select Check for Updates to manually update the latest version of SeaStar, User Manual, Trouble-Shooter and Release Notes.
+Select Check for Updates to manually update the latest version of Mercury, User Manual, Trouble-Shooter and Release Notes.
 The following window appears:

 Figure A.2 Select files to download Select the files you want to download and click OK.
 The program downloads and installs the latest updates to the software.
 Please note that this can only be done when the program is offline i.e. when no recorder is connected to the program.
-Change Log is displayed if a new application version is available while updating (see figure A.3)

-Figure A.3 Change Log By selecting Settings-Options-Update you can now choose whether you want to update SeaStar manually, every X number of days or every time SeaStar is run (see figure A.4).
+By selecting Settings-Options-Update you can now choose whether you want to update Mercury manually, every X number of days or every time Mercury is run (see figure A.3).

-Figure A.4 Update Submit ticket Tickets can now be sent directly from the application to our support department by selecting Help-Submit Ticket.
+Figure A.3 Update Submit ticket Tickets can now be sent directly from the application to our support department by selecting Help-Submit Ticket.
 A shortcut key, F1, can also be used at any time while in the application and is especially useful when the menu bar is disabled.
-In the ticket form (see figure A.5) you can add your name and email.
+In the ticket form (see figure A.4) you can add your name and email.
 Select a category that best describes your problem and write a subject and description.
 If you like you can select Images (screenshots) and browse for images in the screenshots folder and send them with the ticket.
 By selecting Other files you can also add files to the ticket.
 To automatically add recorder data use the Include Recorder Data option.
 By default the following files are included: screenshot, system information, logs and settings.
 These can be excluded with options in Other files.
 To receive a response we require that you include a valid email address.
 Tickets can also be created by e-mailing support@star-oddi.com with the problem description and files attached.
 If you want to add more information to a previously created ticket you can reply to the support response.

-Figure A.5 Submit ticket
+Figure A.4 Submit ticket

 About

-Select About for general information about SeaStar.
+Select About for general information about Mercury.

 A.3 Recorder Backup

 As mentioned in chapter 10, if the constants from the MID and RID file are corrupt, the user should contact Star-Oddi for a RBD file and transmit it to the recorder.
-The name of the backup file is Txxxxx.RBD (serial no. of the recorder plus the .RBD ending).
+The name of the backup file is Txxxx.RBD (serial no. of the recorder plus the .RBD ending).

 Downloading the backup file:

-- 1. Copy the backup files (RBD) into the SeaStar RBD directory. - 2.
-Open the SeaStar software. - 3.
-Plug a recorder to the PC computer. - 4.
-Select the 'File' menu and 'Recorder backup' command and the following window appears:
+- 1. Copy the backup files (RBD) into the Mercury RBD directory.

+- 2. Open the Mercury software.

+- 3. Plug a recorder to the PC computer.

+4. Select the 'File' menu and 'Recorder backup' command and the following window appears:

-Figure A.6 Select a Recorder .RBD File - SeaStar Graphic Supporting Software - Browse for the correct RBD file on the computer and click OK. - 5.
-Insert the sequence number and remaining battery life (see figure A.7).
+Figure A.5 Select a Recorder \.RBD file Browse for the correct RBD file on the computer and click OK.
+5. Insert the sequence number and remaining battery life (see figure A.6).
 Note that if the sequence number is set too low, data will be overwritten.

-Figure A.7 Set Sequence Number 6.
-The SeaStar software downloads the RBD file into the recorder and the window in figure A.8 appears.
+Figure A.6 Set Sequence Number 6.
+The Mercury software downloads the RBD file into the recorder and the window in figure A.7 appears.
 Click OK.

-Figure A.8 Backup Operation
+Figure A.7 Backup Operation